-Renting a cabana at Disney’s water parks is one of Disney’s newer amenities, so if you haven’t been recently, it’s definitely worth checking out.
+Renting a cabana at Disney’s water parks is one of their newer amenities.
+If you haven’t been recently, it’s definitely worth checking out.
 Here are the details!

-The Beach Comber Shacks (Typhoon Lagoon) can fit up to six people, and are scattered throughout the park.
+The Beach Comber Shacks (Typhoon Lagoon) fits up to six people with locations scattered throughout the park.

 If you have a specific location in mind, be sure to request it.
-We wanted to overlook the wave pool, so that was our request, which was granted.
+We wanted to overlook the wave pool.
+I think it’s by far the best (and most scenic) spot.

 - PRIVACY: The location of our particular cabana was in a roped off, reserved area.
 It was quiet and private.
 No yelling, loud children running around, no obnoxious parents screaming after their kids… it was… serene.
 As soon as we entered the park and checked in, we were handed wristbands, and an attendant escorted us to our area.

 - AMENITIES: There’s no need to rent anything aside from the cabana.
-No lockers, no towels, nothing.
-With the cabana, you get unlimited towels (and if you’re anything like us, we go through A LOT), Unlimited COLD bottled water, and drink re-fill cups for soda and such (we were more interested in the water, but the mugs made for an awesome keepsake).
-There’s also a large locker right in your cabana, all of which is included with the rental price.
+No need for lockers, towels, etc. With the cabana, you get unlimited towels (and if you’re anything like us, we go through A LOT), Unlimited COLD bottled water, and drink re-fill cups for soda and such (we were more interested in the water, but the mugs made for an awesome keepsake).
+There’s also a large locker right in your cabana.

-- SERVICE: The service that comes with the cabana is simply amazing.
-We had two attendants, and they were BOTH wonderful.
-They’d continually check in on us, and if you want anything and they’re not around, simply text them and they’ll be right there.
+- SERVICE: The service that comes with these cabanas is amazing.
+We had TWO attendants, and they were both wonderful.
+They’d continually check in, and if you want anything and they’re not around, simply text them and they’ll be right there.
 Extra dry towels?
 Sure!
 Hungry?
 Sure!
-They went and got lunch, snacks, you name it for us (they will gladly get the food, but you still have to pay for it.
-Simply give them a credit card or hand them cash, and they will bring you change).
-Don’t even try to tip them, because they won’t accept.
+They went and got lunch, snacks, you name it for us while we went on rides.
+Just note that they will gladly get the food, but you still have to pay for it.
+You can give them a credit card or hand them cash and they will bring you change.
+Don’t even try to tip them, because they won’t accept it.
 We were able to place our food orders, go on rides, and return about 20 minutes later to find our food waiting for us.

-We got SO MUCH DONE, and had SUCH a relaxing, wonderful, and FUN day, which was in large part to renting the cabana.
+We got SO MUCH DONE, and had SUCH a relaxing, wonderful, and FUN day, all thanks to renting the cabana.

 - LIGHTENING ROD.
 So what’s also really awesome about the cabana’s here is that they’re equipped with lightening rods.
 Should you encounter one of those famous Florida afternoon thunderstorms, you can remain safely in your cabana and wait it out.